 Here are the links to other Vision Board Articles.

 I have published follow-up articles called "Throw Away Your Vision Board - Part 2. and Part 3 and the law of attraction revisited.
 The focus of the second article is on The Law of Attraction and why I don't believe in it.
 The third article is on why the concept of Attraction is actually a Principle, not a Law.
 There is also a new Facebook Page and Website that uses The Action Board as a powerful goal setting tool.
-Please check them out, Like them, Tweet about them and pass it on to those you care about.
+Please check them out, Like them, Tweet about them and pass them on to those you care about.

 Vision or Dream boards have achieved notoriety in the past few years with the release of the book, The Secret.
 An endorsement from Oprah also didn’t hurt.
 Vision boards are based on the Law of Attraction.
 The idea that your mode of thinking directly affects what the universe gives you.
 If you put positive mental energy into the universe, you’ll be the recipient of positive outcomes.
 The Law of Attraction is not new.
 Before The Secret, there was the book, Creative Visualization which described the same phenomenon.
 As classically taught, the Law of Attraction is universal and as such, always works if you do it correctly.
 Thus, the reason for any unrealized goals is that you did not provide enough positive thoughts and energy to the process or you let some negative thoughts slip in.
 In short, you’re completely to blame for your lack of success.